 Built where two mighty rivers - the Stour and the Orwell - meet at at the sea, Harwich is home to former naval yards and acres of wildlife-rich marshland.
 When Elizabeth I visited the town in 1561, she declared it: "a pretty place and wants for nothing."
 The train journey there is an adventure in itself and is billed as the “Mayflower Line”, after the famous boat that sailed for America in 1620, whose master, Christopher Jones, was from Harwich.
 The railway line from Manningtree to Harwich carries visitors along the beautiful Stour Estuary, which you can also explore on foot, following part of the Essex Way.

 1. An hour or so by train - centuries of history

 Visitors coming from London to Harwich will need to change at Manningtree, but the eighty-minute journey from capital to coast is packed with interest.
 The Mayflower Line is one of Britain’s scenic railways.

-- Heading eastwards on the train, you pass the 2012 Olympic stadium on your left, with the UK’s tallest sculpture, the ArcelorMittal Orbit, looking like a roller coaster, beside it (tickets 2 for 1 if you arrive by train with a voucher) There’s more about this area in our guide to car-free Newham and Greenwich, later this year, for more adventures in this area).
+- Heading eastwards on the train, you pass the 2012 Olympic stadium on your left, with the UK’s tallest sculpture, the ArcelorMittal Orbit, looking like a roller coaster, beside it (tickets are 2 for 1 if you arrive by train with a voucher) There’s more about this area in our guide to car-free Greenwich, Woolwich and Docklands.

 - At Colchester, look right for glimpses of Britain’s oldest recorded Roman town.
 You’ll see the tall tower of the town hall, and the late Victorian water tower nicknamed “Jumbo” silhouetted on the horizon.